-The Braceworks™ structural analysis add-on module for Vectorworks® Spotlight provides design, production, and rigging professionals with an easy way to gauge the performance of temporary structures under load to ensure safety and compliance with engineering codes and standards.
-For the first time, entertainment professionals have an integrated platform for modelling, analysis and documentation, by adding Braceworks to Spotlight.
+The Braceworks™ add-on module for Vectorworks Spotlight provides design, production, and rigging professionals with an easy way to gauge the performance of temporary structures under load.
+This one-of-a-kind module helps ensure safety and compliance with engineering codes and standards, creating a completely integrated modeling, analysis, and documentation process in one interface.

 Learn More About Braceworks